utshomax/postman-docs/src/pages/docs/collections/running-collections/intro-to-collection-runs.md

 ## Configuring a collection run

+You can manually run the requests in a [collection](/docs/collections/using-collections/#creating-collections) or a [folder](/docs/collections/using-collections/#adding-folders-to-a-collection).

-1. Select **Collections** in the sidebar and select the collection you want to run.
+1. Select **Collections** in the sidebar and select the collection or folder you want to run.
 1. On the overview tab, select <img alt="Runner icon" src="https://assets.postman.com/postman-docs/icon-runner-v9.jpg#icon" width="16px"> **Run**.

     <img alt="Select Run from the collection overview" src="https://assets.postman.com/postman-docs/v10/collection-runner-button.jpg" width="350px"/>